AATF: Antarctic Training Facility

 Labor Lounge: The ARM X Antarctic Training Facility’s version of the ARM X Head Compound’s Work Lounge.

-La Cruz: A person or entity with a radicalized religious bent that is often seen in conjunction with an organization that uses the motif of silver stripes.
+La Cruz: A mysterious organization with a radicalized religious bent that is often seen in conjunction with individuals who use the motif of silver stripes.

 LCT : Lunar Containment Tent